-Course Code and Descriptions Name OSD 600: Proposal Formulation of a research title, component of proposal, writing an Writing Skills introduction, problem statement, research objectives, research questions/hypotheses, significance of a study, Proposal presentation skills.
-OSD 601: Academic This course will instil students with ability on how to use the functionalities writing skills in Word effectively to structure the dissertation contents.
-The module will cover the techniques required to for the presentation software and basic presentation skill.
-OSD 602: Critical The course will provide students with the meaning of academic and peer Literature review in reviewed articles and the methods for identifying relevant articles and academic writings conducting literature search Conceptual definitions.
-This will include, Theoretical Literature review, Empirical Literature review, Identification of knowledge gap, Theoretical Framework Overview of peer reviewed articles etc. OSD 603: The course will provide student's skills to create personalised digital Development of libraries to guide them throughout literature review and thesis writing. personalised digital Students will also be able to systematically arrange the libraries (conference library for students and journal articles, books, reports, etc.) topic-wise and according to their based on their needs. research topics OSD 604: Research This course will describe research designs, sampling methods, sample Designs, Samling selections, sample size, methods of data collections and how to design Methods and tools questionnaires.
-OSD 605: Qualitative This course will describe qualitative data analysis methods, particularly data analysis Computer Assisted Qualitative Data Analysis (CAQDA) methods such as QDA Miner Lite and Aquad (which are open source and freeware).
+The summary of the short co Course Code and Name Descriptions OSD 600: Proposal Formulation of a research title, component of proposal, writing Writing Skills an introduction, problem statement, research objectives, research questions/hypotheses, significance of a study, Proposal presentation skills.
+OSD 601: Academic This course will instil students with ability on how to use the writing skills functionalities in Word effectively to structure the dissertation contents.
+The module will cover the techniques required to for 000 000 000 the presentation software and basic presentation skill.
+OSD 602: Critical Literature review in The course will provide students with the meaning of academic and peer reviewed articles and the methods for identifying relevant articles and conducting literature search academic writings Conceptual definitions.
+This will include, Theoretical Literature review, Empirical Literature review, Identification of knowledge gap, Theoretical Framework Overview of peer reviewed articles etc. OSD 603: Development of The course will provide student's skills to create personalised personalised digital library digital libraries to guide them throughout literature review and for students based on their thesis writing.
+Students will also be able to systematically research topics arrange the libraries (conference and journal articles, books, reports, etc.) topic-wise and according to their needs.
+OSD 604: Research This course will describe research designs, sampling methods, Designs, Samling Methods sample selections, sample size, methods of data collections and tools and how to design questionnaires.
+OSD 605: Qualitative data This course will describe qualitative data analysis methods, analysis particularly Computer Assisted Qualitative Data Analysis (CAQDA) methods such as QDA Miner Lite and Aquad (which are open source and freeware).
 Students will also be made aware of other available software for data analysis based on their needs.
-OSD 606: Quantitative This course will describe quantitative data analysis methods and techniques data analyis by which students could use to convert data to numerical forms and subject them to statistical analysis in order to generate meaningful results.
-This lecture will also cover quantitative data analysis methods: Excel, SPSS, STATA OSD 607: Language Academic writers often make simple language mistakes such as skills for academics capitalization or use of wrong tenses and coordinators in their work.
-This module highlights key linguistic areas in which academic writers often makes mistake to help focus in their productions.
-This module is going to describe how research finding are disseminated.
-OSD 608: Dissemination of Dissemination of research findings is a critical part of the research process.
-Research findings Further the module will deal with how to publish a journal article, how to write a text book, Target relevant journal for your paper, how publish in Non-refereed publications, How to upload research findings in web pages, how to publish in other media such as digital repositories, how to become a good discussant
+OSD 606: Quantitative This course will describe quantitative data analysis methods data analyis and techniques by which students could use to convert data to numerical forms and subject them to statistical analysis in order to generate meaningful results.
+This lecture will also cover quantitative data analysis methods: Excel, SPSS, STATA OSD 607: Language skills Academic writers often make simple language mistakes such for academics as capitalization or use of wrong tenses and coordinators in their work.
+This module highlights key linguistic areas in which academic writers often makes mistake to help focus in OCD (00, D: their productions.
+OSD 608: Dissemination This module is going to describe how research finding are of Research findings disseminated.
+Dissemination of research findings is a critical part of the research process.
+Further the module will deal with how to publish a journal article, how to write a text book, Target relevant journal for your paper, how publish in non- refereed publications, how to upload research findings in web pages, how to publish in other media such as digital i e e e e e e e e e e e e e e e e e e e